globalpolicy/PhoneMonitor/README.md

 <li>Modify the database parameters in helperfuncs.php file in the Webpanel folder.</li>
 <li>Upload the php files to your server.</li>
 <li>Create a MySQL database called 'phonemonitor' in your server.</li>
+  <li>Register an account from the main page.</li>
+  <li>Using phpMyAdmin provided by the server, modify the 'users' table to modify the value of 'Approved' column for the newly created account to 1</li>
 </ul>
 <hr/>
 <ul>